 Am I responsible for the fraudulent charges on my debit card?

-*Contact the bank for details concerning the VISA® Zero Liability for Unauthorized Charges.
+*Contact the bank for details concerning the MasterCard® Zero Liability for Unauthorized Charges.

 This is not the first time my card has been affected.
 Why has my card continually been compromised?